mschaef/mschaef-blog/git-commits.md

 date: 2022-03-05
 tags: tech git

-Over most of the ten years I've been using [`git`][git], I've been a strong proponent of merging over rebasing.
+Over most of the ten years I've been using `git`, I've been a strong proponent of merging over rebasing.
 It seemed more honest to avoid rewriting commits and more likely to produce a complete history.
 There are also problems that arise when you rewrite shared history, and you can avoid those entirely if you just never rewrite history at all.
 While all of this is true, the hidden costs of the approach came